BaderLab/EnrichmentMap_docs/MainPanel.rst

   * Initially the checkbox next to each data set is selected.
   * De-selecting the checkboxes hides gene set nodes that are only contained in those data sets.

+* Options button: Opens a pop-up menu with options for working with Data Sets.

-* Change colors
+  * Change data set colors

     * Opens a color chooser pop-up for choosing the colors used for each data set.
 This will change the color of the network edges, colors of the 'Color by Data Set' chart, and the table header in the Heat Map panel.

-* Add Signature Gene Sets button
+  * Add Signature Gene Sets

-  * Click to open the :ref:`post_analysis` dialog.
+    * Opens the :ref:`post_analysis` dialog.

+  * Highlight data sets for selected nodes and edges

+    * When selecting nodes or edges in the network the corresponding data sets will be highlighted.
+This makes it easy to know data set membership.
+Select this option to turn this feature on/off.

 The number of hidden nodes and edges can be seen in the status bar under the network view.